 Dear ExxonMobil marine partner,

-Welcome to this year’s first edition of ExxonMobil Voyager.
+Welcome to this year’s second edition of ExxonMobil Voyager.

 Get industry insights, ExxonMobil news, marine event updates and more sent straight to your inbox every few months.